Reviewed by Tamir Rubin, Head of Product at iPREP • Updated January 2026

 Sample Intake, Assessment, and Diagnosis Question

-During an intake interview, a client reports feelings of sadness, loss of interest in activities they once enjoyed, difficulties sleeping, and decreased energy levels over the past month.
+During an intake interview, a client reports feeling sad most of the day nearly every day, a loss of interest in activities they once enjoyed, difficulty sleeping, decreased energy, and poor concentration for the past month.
+The client also reports that these symptoms are interfering with work and relationships.
 As a counselor, your preliminary diagnosis would be:

 - Generalized Anxiety Disorder (GAD)